What are the Beneficiary Deeds?

 There are several benefits, as below.

-It allows seamless transfer of assets, vehicles, lands, or other properties, investments, and accounts without court intervention during life
+• It allows quick and seamless transfer of assets, vehicles, lands, or other properties, investments, life insurance policies and payouts, retirement accounts, and bank accounts without court intervention during life.

-Making it revocable so that you can change it anytime you wish.
+• Making it revocable so that you can change it anytime you wish.
+You can change beneficiary and proportions as needed any time in life.

-Beneficiary Deeds offer may offer tax benefits if assets or investments fall under the annual exemption.
+• Beneficiary Deeds may offer tax benefits if assets or investments fall under the annual exemption.

 There are many limitations you should make a note of, as below.

-It will be ineffective and mostly useless for assets and bank accounts that are jointly owned.
+• It will be mostly useless for assets and bank accounts that are jointly owned.

-It will be ineffective and impractical if not drafted properly, for example, if you missed specific beneficiaries, or assets declared in the Beneficiary deeds are incorrect.
+• It may become impractical if not drafted properly, for example, if you missed specific beneficiaries, or assets declared in the Beneficiary deeds are incorrect.

 What are the crucial things to consider for drafting Beneficiary deeds?